top of page

 Receiving the Trinidad & Tobago pet permit

 Once the permit application is submitted it should only take a few days for it to be issued.
 The only problem is the permit needs to be collected and paid for in person at their office in Port of Spain, Trinidad.
-This means you'll need to use a local agent.
+This means you'll need to find someone local to collect it for you and pay the 100 TTD fee, which is about 15 USD.

-On the recommendation of others, we used Jesse James.
-Jesse has an office inside the Power Boats compound and has been helping cruisers with the pet import process, among other things, for a number of years now.
+In 2023, on the recommendation of others, we used Jesse James.
+He operates a business targeted at cruiser assistance from the MSATT office in Power Boats.
 He collected our permit paperwork for me and sent pictures of it via Whatsapp.

 Meeting the pet permit conditions

 The permit contains a list of conditions that you need to meet and provide evidence of before you can proceed to Trinidad.
-We were coming from Gibraltar which is considered a Category 2 country by Trinidad & Tobago.
+In 2023 we were coming from Gibraltar which is considered a Category 2 country.
 Here's what our permit asked us to provide:

 The dog must be accompanied by an Official Veterinary Health Certificate issued within 10 days of export and endorsed by the Competent Authority (stamp/seal and signature) as defined by the OIE (World Organisation for Animal Health), written or translated in English.
 Pet Passport and other relevant documents should accompany the pet.